 Circadian rhythms are most associated with the sleep/wake cycle of the body.
 This is a vital circadian rhythm, but it’s not the only one that affects your health.
 We’ll also discuss the importance of circadian rhythms for digestion, absorption, metabolism, exercise and fat-burning.

 What is a Circadian Rhythm?

 A circadian rhythm is a natural bodily process that happens roughly every 24-hours.
-It’s a cycle, like sleeping and waking, or eating and digesting, that completes and restarts daily.
+It’s a cycle, like sleeping & waking, or eating & digesting, that completes & restarts on a daily basis.
 Our circadian rhythms are tied to the earth’s rotation and light/dark cycle, but they are also encoded in our genes.

 For example, people are naturally diurnal animals, meaning we’re awake during the day and asleep when it’s dark.
 That’s no accident.
 It’s how we’re designed, like how mice are designed to be nocturnal mammals that sleep during the day and forage at night.

 Another example of an internal process operating on a circadian rhythm is the human digestive system.
 Our digestive system cannot create and burn fat at the same time, so our cells alternate according to a circadian rhythm.
 When we’re awake and actively taking in calories, our digestive system breaks down food and creates stored fat.
 When we sleep, our stored fat keeps our bodies fueled.

 Going against your natural rhythms and not establishing routines can have systemic effects, like sleep disturbances and metabolic slowdowns.
 Poor sleep can affect hormone production as well as your ability to recover from injury and overcome inflammation.
 When your body and cells are out of balance, you perform less efficiently across the board.